 All of these treatments are organic and safe to use.
 However, if your dog is on a medication, check with your vet to see if it’s okay to use any of these natural remedies simultaneously.

-If your dog is scratching like crazy a nice oatmeal bath can soothe it.
+If your dog is scratching like crazy a nice oatmeal bath can help soothe it.
 Ground oatmeal works best.
 Simply add some ground oats to some warm water.
 Let this solution soak on the skin for 10 to 15 minutes.
+Next, rinse off your dog and it’s best to follow this by using a good moisturizing shampoo.

 Apple Cider Vinegar & Water Spray